konsisumer/JSONTestOmronWeb/README.md

 1. **View Overview and Performance**:
    - Open `index.html` to view the machine's status, speed, and job progress.

+2. **View Job Overview**:
+   - Open `jobs.html` to view job data dynamically fetched from the server.
+   - Click the "Load Jobs" button to fetch and display job data in a table.

-2. **Error Handling**:
+3. **Error Handling**:
    - If an error occurs (e.g., the server is unreachable), fallback messages will be displayed, and errors will be logged in the console.

 ## Recent Changes

+- **Added `jobs.html`**:
+  - A new page for displaying job data dynamically fetched from a server.
+  - Includes a button to load job data and a table to display the results.

-- **Removed `details.html`**:
+- **Updated JavaScript**:
-  - The detailed JSON data is now integrated into the main page (`index.html`) for simplicity.
+  - Added `jobs.js` to handle fetching and displaying job data.
+  - Enhanced error handling for server and JSON processing errors.

 - **Improved Error Handling**:
-  - Added fallback messages for missing or invalid data (e.g., machine status).
+  - Added fallback messages for missing or invalid data (e.g., machine status, job data).

-- **Updated JavaScript**:
-  - Enhanced the logic for rendering the speed gauge and progress bar.
-  - Improved handling of JSON responses and error scenarios.

 ## License